openai/evals/docs/plugin-eval.md

 Evaluations with plugins enabled take an additional arguement - `plugins` - which is a list of plugins to enable.
 The evaluation framework will automatically instantiate the plugins from the registry for each sampling.
 Please note, we currently require chat-style inputs for plugins.

-Before sending a request to the model, we will iteratively call `plugin_actions` on the relevant plugins.
-One plugin instance will be used per sample, so plugins will retain state over that request.
+Before sending a request to the model, we will iterate through the `input` messages, invoking the relevant plugins.
+One plugin instance will be used per sample, so plugins will retain state throughout that request.

 NOTE: By enabling plugins, the input list may be mutated.
 Currently, we append the plugin's description to the end of the system message (Or insert a new system message if none was provided).
 This is done to ensure that the model has context to know how to use the plugin.